FIX: An error occurred while updating Counter-Strike

 - Select the OK option.

-- Click the Type here to search button on the taskbar to open Cortana.
+- Click on the Type here to search button on the taskbar to open Cortana.

 - Select the Turn off Windows Defender Firewall options.